 1. What does our Bible Truth have to do with our Bible Verse: Romans 8:31-32,35,37-39: "If God is for us, who can be against us?
-He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?
+He who did not spare his own Son, but gave him up for us all--how will he not also, along with him, graciously give us all things?
 Who shall separate us from the love of Christ?
-Shall tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?...No, in all these things we are more than conquerors through him who loved us.
-For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord."?
+Shall trouble or hardship or persecution or famine or nakedness or danger or sword?...No, in all these things we are more than conquerors through him who loved us.
+For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any power, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."?